ETS-Android2/Crypto-Text-1/README.md

 # Crypto-Text
-• An android application which let user to choose different cryptography algorithms to encrypt their messages and share the encrypted text.
+#*An android application which let user to choose different
+cryptography algorithms to encrypt their messages and share the encrypted text.*#
 • Implemented cryptography algorithms like RSA and AES using Java security module.
 • Implemented some concepts of quantum computing and